LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It is important that the magnet type (for example *N45_CUBIC_15x15x15*) is specified.
 This is necessary so that the correct magnet cutouts can be generated when creating the 3D model.

-After the measurements have been generated, they are provided with a position and rotation offset according to the Halbach design and calculation scheme [@HalbachOptimisation] using the *MRPHalbachArrayGenerator* module.
+After the measurements have been generated, they are provided with a position and rotation offset according to the Halbach design and calculation scheme [@O24] using the *MRPHalbachArrayGenerator* module.

 ```python {#lst:mrpexample_halbach caption="MRPHalbachArrayGenerator example for generating an OpenSCAD based Halbach ring"}
 readings = []